Elyspio/cpe-s8-asi/readme.md

 We are using docker to set up the proxy during the development

-Use `docker compose up --build proxy`
+Use `docker compose up --build proxy backend frontend `

-If you need a local database remove `proxy` from the last command.
+If you need a local database add `db` to the last command.

 ## URLS